And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plain.

 So it's another example.

-You let these guys get involved in the private sector, regulating it and fixing it, as though there's not enough government, and they will destroy it.
+You let these guys get involved in the private sector regulating it and fixing it as though there's not enough government and they will destroy it.

-With their new great society programs and anti-poverty programs, the war on poverty and so forth, didn't fix any of this.
+They destroyed the black family with their new great society programs and anti-poverty programs, the war on poverty and so forth.

-Liberals unchecked, in charge of citizen states.
+Liberals, unchecked, in charge of cities and states.

 Certainly what happened after Katrina was an indictment of a place run unchecked by liberals for 60 years.